Vanilla: Vanilla orchid

 The main species of vanilla cultivated is V. planifolia.
 Although it is native to Mesoamerica and South America, it is now widely grown throughout the tropics.
 Indonesia and Madagascar are the world's largest producers.
 Additional sources include V. pompona and V. tahitiensis (grown in Niue and Tahiti), although the vanillin content of these species is much less than V. planifolia.

 Vanilla grows as a vine, climbing up an existing tree (also called a tutor), pole, or other support.
 It can be grown in a wood (on trees), in a plantation (on trees or poles), or in a "shader", in increasing orders of productivity.
 Its growth environment is referred to as its terroir, and includes not only the adjacent plants, but also the climate, geography, and local geology.
 Left alone, it will grow as high as possible on the support, with few flowers.
 Every year, growers fold the higher parts of the plant downward so the plant stays at heights accessible by a standing human.
 This also greatly stimulates flowering.

 The distinctively flavored compounds are found in the fruit, which results from the pollination of the flower.
 These seed pods are roughly 1/3 in by 6 in, and brownish red to black when ripe.
 Inside of these pods is an oily liquid full of tiny seeds.
 One flower produces one fruit.
 V. planifolia flowers are hermaphroditic: they carry both male (anther) and female (stigma) organs.
-However, self-pollination is blocked by a membrane which separates those organs.
+However, self-pollination is made difficult by the rostellum which separates those organs.

-Despite various claims otherwise, the only pollinators definitively documented to date are orchid bees in the genus Eulaema and the Western honey bee.
-All commercial vanilla production takes place via hand pollination by humans.
+The only pollinators definitively documented to date are orchid bees in the genus Eulaema and the Western honey bee.
+Hand pollination by humans is the primary method of pollination used for commercial vanilla production worldwide as it has been shown to result in higher pollination rates and greater yields than naturally occurring pollination.